marcelotduarte/cx_Freeze/doc/faq.rst

 --------------------------------------------

-Python on Windows requires the Microsoft Visual C++ Redistributable Package. cx_Freeze doesn't automatically include this, because it's not clear that everyone has the right to redistribute the DLLs.
+Python on Windows requires the Microsoft Visual C++ Redistributable Package.
+Python 2.6-3.2 uses the 2008 version, and because of how this is installed, cx_Freeze doesn't automatically copy it for your application.
+It's also not clear whether everyone has the right to redistribute the DLLs.
 You're responsible for checking the license conditions associated with the DLLs you have installed.

-* If your license allows you to distribute these files, specify the ``include-msvcr`` option to :ref:`distutils_build_exe` to have them distributed automatically.
+* If your license allows you to distribute these files, specify the ``include_msvcr`` option to :ref:`distutils_build_exe` to have them distributed automatically.

 * If not, your users or your installer will need to install the Microsoft Visual